-Say you have to make sudden turn to dodge an obstacle.
-AVC technology reads your command inputs, senses your car's trajectory and makes as many as 180 steering and throttle corrections per second to keep it precisely on the path you command.
-It does all of this so fast that it feels completely natural.
+Say you have to make a sudden turn or dodge an obstacle.
+The AVC system lets you do that without having to back way off the power.
+It reads your control inputs, senses your car's trajectory and makes as many as 180 steering and power adjustments per second so you can hold the line without holding back.
+It feels completely natural too.
 There is no lag in response or limits on your control.
-You simply feel like you’re driving an expertly tuned car that handles beautifully at any speed.
+You simply feel dialed in at any speed.

 On rugged terrain, it can be tough to maintain control when driving fast.
-AVC technology’s Heading Hold and Throttle Management work in harmony to keep you headed in the right direction.
+The AVC system's steering and throttle management work in harmony to keep you headed in the right direction.

-automatically adjusts throttle output to help bring the vehicle’s rear in line with the direction you want to go.
+automatically adjusts power output to help keep the rear in line with the direction you want to go.

-will react faster than you ever could to keep your steering wheels precisely pointed in the direction you command when they get knocked around by impacts with terrain.
+reacts faster than you ever could to keep your front wheels pointed in the right direction when they get knocked around by terrain.

-When tackling big jumps, AVC technology helps you nail them perfectly every time.
+The AVC system helps you nail big jumps perfectly every time.
 Just line up with the ramp and punch the throttle.
-Heading Hold will keep you aimed right down the middle no matter how fast you're going.
+Steering management will help keep you aimed right down the middle no matter how fast you're going.

 At the heart of the AVC system is a Spektrum SRS4200, SRS4201 or SRS4210 receiver.
 These 4-channel receivers use a combination of sensors and exclusive software to make their lightning-fast steering and power adjustments.
 The amount of stability the system provides is adjusted using specially equipped Spektrum transmitters.